mcanthony/tonic-image-builder/docs/api/LookupTable.md

 ## setPreset(name)

 Use a preset to configure the current instance.
-This will reset all the control points and used the one defined inside the preset.
+This will reset all the control points and use the one defined inside the preset.

-This will trigger the following change event
+This will trigger the following change event:

 ```js
 {